Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-01-17-A-Merritt-The-Last-Poet-and-the-Robots.md

-# Character: 1/9.
+# Character: 2/9.
 All the characters were created for the protagonist only.
 He's the egocentric God in this egotistical story.
+Things would be more interesting if Lao was not such a submissive Chinese.

 # World and Others: 1/9.
-Unrealistic nonsense.
+The structure of the society was absolutely unrealistic nonsense, let alone technology here was merely magic.